gardener/landscaper/docs/guided-tour/kustomize/02-podinfo/README.md

 ![diagram](diagram.drawio.png)

 The first row of the diagram shows the Landscaper resource cluster, where we will create an Installation.
-The Installation uses the manifest deployer to deploy the following resources on the first target cluster, shown in the second row.
+The Installation has three DeployItems, each using the manifest deployer.
+They deploy the following three resources on the first target cluster, shown in the middle row of the diagram.

 - a Secret that contains the kubeconfig of the second target cluster.
 This Secret is referenced by the Kustomization below, so that Flux can access the second target cluster and deploy the podinfo application there.